edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part1.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Add a development dependency

-The dependencies listed in the `project.dependencies` section of `pyproject.toml` will all be installed when someone runs `pip install eeskew_pwg_test_project`.
+The dependencies listed in the `project.dependencies` section of `pyproject.toml` will all be installed when someone runs `pip install eeskew-pwg-test-000`.
 What if we have dependencies we only want in our development environment?

 Let's add `black`, a tool to automatically format our code:
 <!-- #endregion -->